Beechcraft Bonanza: Design and development

-At the end of World War II, two all-metal light aircraft emerged, the Model 35 Bonanza and the Cessna 195, that represented very different approaches to the premium end of the postwar civil-aviation market.
-With its high-wing, seven-cylinder radial engine, fixed tailwheel undercarriage, and roll-down side windows, the Cessna 195 was a continuation of prewar technology.
-The Bonanza, however, featured an easier-to-manage, horizontally opposed, six-cylinder engine, retractable tricycle undercarriage (although the nosewheel initially was not steerable, but castering) and low-wing configuration.
+At the end of World War II, two all-metal light aircraft emerged, the four-seat Model 35 Bonanza and the five-seat Cessna 195 -- both cruising up to 170 mph, but representing very different approaches to the premium end of the postwar civil-aviation market.
+The Cessna 195 -- with its high-wing, a 300 hp, seven-cylinder radial engine, fixed tailwheel undercarriage, and roll-down side windows -- was a continuation of prewar technology.
+The Bonanza, however, initially featured an easier-to-manage, 185 hp, horizontally opposed, six-cylinder engine, retractable tricycle undercarriage (although the nosewheel initially was not steerable, but castering) and low-wing configuration.

-Designed by a team led by Ralph Harmon, the model 35 Bonanza was a relatively fast, low-wing, all-aluminum design, at a time when most light aircraft were still made of wood and fabric.
+Designed by a team led by Ralph Harmon, the model 35 Bonanza was a relatively fast, low-wing, all-aluminum design, at a time when most light aircraft were still made with wood and fabric.
 The Model 35 featured retractable landing gear, and its signature V-tail (equipped with combination elevator-rudders called "ruddervators").
 The prototype 35 Bonanza made its first flight on December 22, 1945, with the type receiving an airworthiness certificate on March 25, 1947.
 Production began that year.
 The first 30–40 Bonanzas produced had fabric-covered flaps and ailerons, after which those surfaces were covered with magnesium alloy sheet.

 The Bonanza family eventually comprised three major variants: